codebar/tutorials/html/lesson1/tutorial.md

 ## Let's get started!

 Let's start by defining the basic structure of our website.
+Create a new folder for your work called "HTML tutorial 1".
+Then create a new file called "index.html" in that folder.
+Here's what you should put in it:

 ```html
 <!DOCTYPE html>